The Incognito Art Show returns – here’s how to buy an Archibald Prize-winner’s work for $100

 Artists of all levels, from emerging talents to some of Australia’s most celebrated names, have generously contributed A5 postcard-sized artworks to the show.
 True to its name, the Incognito Art Show presents each artwork anonymously, putting all artists on a level playing field and adding a touch of mystery to the art-buying experience.

 Buyers are encouraged to connect with the art itself, choosing pieces they genuinely love rather than being guided by big-name reputations.
-At the 2024 event, Incognito Art Show co-founder David Liston told 7 News, “You could be buying from a kid across the road… or you could be buying this year’s Archibald winner.”
+Incognito Art Show co-founder David Liston has previously stated, “You could be buying from a kid across the road… or you could be buying this year’s Archibald winner.”

 At last year’s show in Paddington, some eager art lovers queued overnight outside the gallery, determined to claim the best picks under the ‘first in, best dressed’ policy.